sizzles/CuratedRenderTech/README.md

 # CuratedRenderTech
-A curated selection of articles exploring render tech in games These are some great articles for seeing how big budget titles breakdown their rendering pipelines.
+A curated selection of articles exploring render tech in games.
+These are some great articles for seeing how big budget titles breakdown their rendering pipelines.

 Links and Authors below.
 Dates in brackets are when the title was released.

-**Destiny (2014)** Natalya Tatarchuk, Chris Tchou, Joe Venzon\
+**Destiny (2014)** - Natalya Tatarchuk, Chris Tchou, Joe Venzon\
 http://advances.realtimerendering.com/s2013/Tatarchuk-Destiny-SIGGRAPH2013.pdf

 **Far Cry 4 (2014)** - Stephen McAuley\